-- Acute lymphoblastic leukemia that has recurred (come back) or is refractory (does not respond to treatment) in children who have already had at least two other types of treatment.
+- Acute lymphoblastic leukemia that has recurred (come back) or is refractory (does not respond to treatment) in children and young adults aged 1 to 21 years who have already had at least two other types of treatment.

 Clofarabine is also being studied in the treatment of other types of cancer.